sepkamal/STAT545-hw-Kamal-Sepehr/Hw03/hw03-dplyr-manipulation.md

   ggplot(aes(x = year, y = num_countries_below_quantile, colour = continent)) +
   facet_wrap(~ continent) +
   geom_line(size = 2) +
-  ggtitle('Number of countries with LifeExp below the worldwide first quartile - by continent')
+  ggtitle('Number of countries with LifeExp below the worldwide first quartile')
 ```

 ![](hw03-dplyr-manipulation_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-5-1.png) First quartile of worldwide lifeExp is 48.2 years old, so 25% of lifeExp's are below this.
 Using this as our cutoff we can see that very few countries met this criteria in Europe, Oceana, and the Americas.
 In all continents the number decreases and by 2007 only Africa has a few (Asia technically also has 1).

-To do this I calculated a logical (true if below cutoff) and then counted the number of entries that were true.
+To do this I calculated a logical (true if below cutoff) for each year of each country and then counted the number of entries that were true.

 Find countries with interesting stories...Lets see if any countries have significant changes in lifeExp between 2002 and 2007
 -----------------------------------------------------------------------------------------------------------------------------